mlafeldt/chef-runner/README.md

 ```

 Now whenever you type `<leader>r` (your [leader key] then `r`), chef-runner will
-run the *current* recipe on the target machine, giving you fast feedback on
+run the *current* recipe on the target system, giving you fast feedback on local
-local code changes.
+code changes.
 (As a bonus, the mapping will also save the file for you.)

 Of course, you can also change the key mapping to include whatever chef-runner
 options you need.
 For example, I like using a Chef output format that is less